hsutter/gcpp/README.md

 - It knows its **roots**, and safely resets any outstanding `deferred_ptr`s that outlive the heap they point into.
 If you don't let any `deferred_ptr`s outlive the heap they point into, then when the heap is destroyed no additional nulling needs to be performed.

-So if you use a `deferred_heap` and never call `.collect()`, allocate a nontrivially destructible object, or let a `deferred_ptr` outlive the heap, then destroying the heap does exactly nothing beyond efficiently dropping any memory it owns, just like a region.
-But, unlike a region, you can do any of those things, and they are safe.
+The only work performed in the `deferred_heap` destructor is to run pending destructors, null out any `deferred_ptr`s that outlive the heap, and release the heap's memory pages.
+So if you use a `deferred_heap` and never call `.collect()`, never allocate a non-trivially destructible object, and never let a `deferred_ptr` outlive the heap, then destroying the heap does exactly nothing beyond efficiently dropping any memory it owns with deallocate-at-once semantics -- and then, yes, it's a region.
+But, unlike a region, you *can* do any of those things, and if you do then they are safe.

 ## Q: "Isn't this tracing garbage collection (GC)?"

+No. It does tracing, but this isn't what people know as tracing GC in other major languages.

-No, not the way people know tracing GC.
-Most commercial tracing GC is about *managing raw memory*, and tearing down the real objects that live in that memory is at best a brittle afterthought not designed as an integrated part of the language runtime.
-(See the restrictions on "finalizers" in Java, C#, Go, etc. -- all the major GC-based languages I know of that have more than 10 years' field experience with finalizers now recommend avoiding finalizers outright.)
+Most commercial tracing GC is about *managing raw memory*.
+Tearing down the real objects that live in that memory is at best a brittle afterthought not designed as an integrated part of the language runtime; see the restrictions on "finalizers" in Java, C#, Go, etc. -- all the major GC-based languages I know of that have more than 10 years' field experience with finalizers now recommend avoiding finalizers outright in released code.
+Also, most major GC-based languages make the garbage-collected allocator the sole allocator; avoiding GC allocation by resorting to writing your own allocator by allocating a large array and using unsafe pointers amounts to fighting against the language and turning most of it off.

-`deferred_heap` is about *managing objects*, and is primarily concerned with deferring real destructors.
-It does perform liveness tracing, but differs from most major tracing GC designs in two ways, both of which come back to objects and destructors:

-- **It doesn't collect "garbage."** It collects real objects and runs their real destructors.
+`deferred_heap` is fundamentally about *managing objects*, and is focused on deferring real destructors.
+So although it does perform liveness tracing, but differs from most major tracing GC designs primarily because it doesn't collect "garbage" -- it collects constructed objects, and runs their deferred destructors.

+Additionally, it's not intended to be a big huge shared -- or default, or only -- heap.
+It's intended to be used tactically and within a class or module, with tracing performed only within that bubble, and only as another fallback in situations where options like `unique_ptr` and `shared_ptr` are insufficient.
+Cycles must stay within the same heap in order to be collected.
+(Yes, it's possible to instantiate and share a global `deferred_heap`, but that isn't the way I intend this to be used.)

 # Implementation notes